 Sometimes a campfire might not be the best for cooking outdoors, especially if you’re in a park and there might be rules on campfires being not allowed.
 But don’t fret as there are countless ways of cooking outdoors!
 Here are just some of the few ways that you can cook outdoors without campfires:

 Bush BBQ Hot Plates

-The Ozpig is a wood burner initially designed using a 9 kg gas bottle with a chimney on legs.
-The Ozpig is now manufactured from steel, with detachable galvanized steel legs and a chimney that comes in three parts with an all up weight of about 16 kg.
-It can all be pulled apart for easy transportation in it’s vinyl carry bag.
-The Ozpig comes with two warming plates and an optional defuser which is excellent for toasting bread or muffins.
+The Ozpig is made from steel, with detachable galvanized steel legs and a chimney that comes in three parts and weighs a total of about 16kg.
+It comes with a vinyl carry bag for easy transportation and also includes two warming plates and an optional defuser perfect for toasting bread or muffins.

 The Cobb Cooker only weighs about 4kg and is run on BBQ heat beads.
 It can actually be used even at home as a smoker, an oven or a barbeque.
 You may also add accessories for the Cobb Cooker such as a roasting rack, frying pan and frying dish.
 Dream Pot/Eco Pot/Shuttle Chef/Thermal Cooker.

 LPG Gas Stoves

-From the simple one burner stoves to the robust cast iron ring burners which require a low pressure LPG gas regulator to the two burner or three burner stoves like the Primus 3 burner stove or the Gasmate 3 Burner Deluxe Cooker, LPG stoves are still on the topmost favored by campers.
+From simple one burner stoves to the robust cast iron ring burners to the two or three burner stoves like the Primus 3 burner Stove or the Gasmate 3 Burner Deluxe Cooker, LPG stoves are still on the topmost favored by campers.
 Aside from a simple set up of connecting it to an LPG gas bottle, you won’t have to look around for wood for your BBQ.